2020 Oakland Athletics season: Game 1

 The A's announced that ace Chris Bassitt would get the ball for Game 1 against right hander Lance McCullers Jr. A's DH Khris Davis got the scoring started with a 2-run home run in the 2nd inning, followed by a Sean Murphy solo shot in the 3rd inning.
 The Astros responded with a solo home run from Alex Bregman and a game-tying home run from Carlos Correa in the top of the 4th.
 The A's responded quickly with a solo shot from Matt Olson to put the A's back in front, 4–3.
 A Mark Canha sacrifice fly extended the A's lead to 5–3.
 Both starters went 4 innings.
-The Astros took the lead in the 6th inning when Josh Reddick reached on a fielding error with 2 outs, Martín Maldonado singled, George Springer doubled in Reddick, José Altuve doubled in both Maldonado & Springer & Michael Brantley singled in Altuve to make it 7–5.
+The Astros took the lead in the 6th inning when Josh Reddick reached on a fielding error with 2 outs, Martín Maldonado singled, George Springer doubled in Reddick, Jose Altuve doubled in both Maldonado & Springer & Michael Brantley singled in Altuve to make it 7–5.
 Correa hit his 2nd home run of the game to make it 8–5.
 The Astros broke it open in the 9th inning with a Correa RBI single & a Yuli Gurriel sacrifice fly.
 Ryan Pressly worked a 1-2-3 9th inning to seal the Game 1 victory for the Astros.

 Game 2

 Left handed pitcher Sean Manaea will get the ball, he will be opposed by Astros lefty Framber Valdez.
 A's DH Khris Davis hit another home run to give the A's the lead in the 2nd inning.
 The Astros fought back and took the lead when George Springer hit a 2-run home run.
 The Astros added another run on an RBI groundout.
 The A's would strike back with a Chad Pinder solo home run in the 4th inning.
-Martín Maldonado & Springer went back 2 back in the 5th inning.
+Martín Maldonado & Springer went back-to-back in the 5th inning.
 Both pitching staffs then held the game scoreless after that.
 With Astros closer Ryan Pressly picking up the save, the A's were put in an 0–2 ALDS hole.